dbaldridge-lab/htcf/data_storage.md

 3. Set Repeat to every 1 days
 4. end never (note: user setting up the timer will need to reauthenticate at least every 30 days for the timer to remain active)

+Note that if you move or rename files in a directory backed up using these options, both copies will be retained at the destination.
+Consider outputting intermediate data to a seperate temp folder and backup or touch these files as needed.